SDA-SE/sda-spring-boot-commons/docs/web/index.md

 ## Health Checks / Actuator

-Enables features that make a Spring Boot service compliant with the [SDA SE Health Checks](https://sda.dev/developer-guide/deployment/health-checks/).
+Enable features that make a Spring Boot service compliant with the [SDA SE Health Checks](https://sda.dev/developer-guide/deployment/health-checks/).

 Configures the Spring Boot Actuator to be accessible on root path `/` at default management